wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 # Templates and Static Media {#chapter-templates-static}
-In this chapter, we'll be introducing you to the Django templating engine, as well as showing you how to serve *static media* files which can be integrated within your app's webpages.
+In this chapter, we'll be introducing you to the Django template engine, as well as showing you how to serve *static media* files which can be integrated within your app's webpages.

 ## Using Templates
 Up until this point, you have plugged a few things together to create a Django powered webpage.
 This is coupled to a view, which is in turn coupled with a series of URL mappings.
 Here we will delve into how to combine templates into the mix.